 - The Gazette – placing a deceased estates notice

-This guide covers the law in England and Wales.
-The rules in Scotland and Northern Ireland differ.
-This guide is for information only and does not constitute legal advice.
+This guide covers the law in England and Wales unless stated otherwise, with separate sections on Scotland and Northern Ireland.
+It is for information only and does not constitute legal advice.
 For complex estates, speak to a solicitor.